101 Unhealthiest Habits on the Planet

 "It's a misconception that as we get older, our sleep needs decline," says the National Sleep Foundation.
 It might be harder to get to sleep and stay asleep as we age—some people experience a shift in natural circadian rhythms—but that doesn't mean it's healthy.
 Without adequate sleep, your body can't adequately repair and recharge.
 That increases your risk of cancer, heart disease and dementia.

-The Remedy Rx: If you're having chronic trouble getting seven to nine hours of sleep a night, talk to your doctor.
+The Rx: If you're having chronic trouble getting seven to nine hours of sleep a night, talk to your doctor.
 He or she might advise cutting back on caffeine, limiting naps, getting more exercise or addressing anxiety or depression.
 In some cases, a sleep medicine specialist can be helpful.

 You're Skipping Sunscreen